nguyenthai-duong/Deploying-RAG-on-Kubernetes-with-Jenkins-for-Legal-Document-Retrieval/README.md

 Also to view logs from Loki, follow the steps shown in the GIF below:
 ![](images/14_grafana5.gif)

-## 5. Create GCE Cluster using Ansible
+## V. Create GCE Cluster using Ansible
 You can use the same project with GKE as long as you have enough `quota`, or you can create a new project.
 In this guide, I used the same project as above.
 Download the service account key in JSON format; instructions are below:
 ![](images/15_downloadkeyjson.gif)
 After obtaining the JSON key file, move it to the `ansible/secrets` folder and update the **service_account_file** and **project** variables in `ansible/playbooks/create_compute_instance.yaml`  corresponding with path secret file already and your project id, then run following command: